DWI Defense Attorneys Prepared To Fight For You

 What is the Difference Between Suspension and Revocation for DWI in New York?

 In New York State, your driver’s license is considered a privilege and it can be either suspended or revoked if you have been convicted of a DWI/DWAI offense.
 Below, we overview the differences between a suspension and revocation.
-Our experienced DWI defense attorney in Westchester County can help you reduce or prevent either one of these penalties.
+Our experienced DWI defense attorneys in Westchester County can help you reduce or prevent either one of these penalties.

 - SUSPENSION: If your license is suspended in New York State, that means that you are no longer able to drive legally during the period of suspension.
 When the suspension is lifted, your license will be automatically reinstated by the Department of Motor Vehicles.
 If you are found guilty of a DWAI offense then your license will be suspended for 90 days.
 At the end of the 90 day period, your license will be reinstated.